kubukoz/smithy-playground/README.md

 ## Usage

-Note: this currently doesn't work :) check back later.
-The reason is that the `smithy4s-codegen` binary's filesystem path is hardcoded.

 1. Get the extension from [Marketplace](https://marketplace.visualstudio.com/items?itemName=kubukoz.smithy-playground) or build from source (instructions below).
+2. Make sure you have Coursier available on the PATH as `cs`
-2. Create a file, `smithy-build.json`.
+3. Create a file, `smithy-build.json`.
 Example:

 ```json
 {